 The land use patterns and urban form of Santa Fe have contributed to a non-traditional street pattern in older neighborhoods.
-Instead of a traditional grid, many streets are laid out in a curvilinear order, with meandering arterial streets and winding, narrow side streets that do not always connect directly to a larger road.
-In new subdivisions, the street pattern is also curvilinear; however, there are not as many through streets or intersections as older areas.
+Instead of a traditional grid, many streets are laid out in a curvilinear fashion, with meandering arterial streets and winding, narrow side streets that do not always connect directly to a larger road.
+In new subdivisions, the street pattern is also curvilinear; however, neighborhoods in the older areas east of downtown are less connected to major through streets due to land forms and topography...

 Together, these patterns affect accessibility by increasing the on the ground travel distance to destinations and by creating a network that is not as easy to navigate as a traditional grid system.
-In turn, this can lead to lower levels of walkability, transit access, reduced access to parks and open space, and more congestion at bottleneck areas.
-In other words, the street pattern plays a role in enabling more or less accessibility to different park and open space facilities depending on the routes taken to reach each facility type.
+In turn, this led to lower levels of walkability, transit access, reduced access to parks, recreation centers, and open space, and more congestion at bottleneck areas.
 A larger discussion of park coverage by facility type is included in Chapter 5: Facility Assessment.